Marmzy/ROSE/README.md

 ### Docker

 [nottuh/rose](https://hub.docker.com/r/nottuh/rose) is the official Docker image for this version ROSE.
 It contains all necessary tools and packages to run ROSE smoothly.
-After downloading the image from Docker Hub, ROSE can easily be run by mounting the directory containing the input data to the image.
+After downloading the latest image from Docker Hub, ROSE can easily be run by mounting the directory containing the input data to the image.
 Below is a snippet of how to run ROSE with the Docker image, using the example data provided by Young lab:

-`docker run --volume $PWD:$PWD --workdir $PWD nottuh/rose_01 python3 ROSE.py -c example.yaml`
+`docker run --volume $PWD:$PWD --workdir $PWD nottuh/rose:1.3.0 python3 ROSE.py -c example.yaml`